ggluo/ggluo.github.io/_pages/about.md

 I am truly passionate about remaining at the intersection of these fields and driving innovation alongwith fellow researchers from the sides of both MR and machine learning.
 Feel free to explore my [CV](/assets/pdf/cv.pdf) to learn more about me.

 Over the past five years, I have been actively working on MR image reconstruction, closely following the rapid developments in the machine learning community.
-I have developed a Python library, **[spreco](https://github.com/mrirecon/spreco)**, for training generative models based on TensorFlow.
+I have developed a Python library, **[spreco](https://github.com/mrirecon/spreco)**, for training generative models, based on TensorFlow.
 This library has been used in many of my [projects](/projects/) focused on MR image reconstruction.

 Apart from my research, I love soccer, tennis and photography.